Arction/javascript-charts-performance-comparison/README.md

 Competitor results are kept unidentified (for example, "Competitor A").

+## Disclaimer

+We understand that from an users point of view any claims of performance can be easily falsified by "marketing sugar" - if you ask the creator, their own chart is always the best.

+This is the very reason, why this project exists - to evolve from the empty claims to **proven, reproducable tests**.

+We have gone the extra mile to implement all these 12 chart applications, so please utilize them - read more below how you can run and **prove** the tests on your machine.

 ## Benchmarks

 All applications that were created to test performance are included in this repository, open-source (`bench/` folder).

-See [Replicating performance benchmarks](#replicating-performance-benchmarks) section to learn more about replicating the results.
+See [Replicating performance benchmarks](#replicating-performance-benchmarks) section to learn more about replicating the results on your machine.

-The later referenced benchmarks can be found in `bench/benchmarks`.
+The later referenced benchmarks that are used for comparison breakdowns and analysis can be found in `bench/benchmarks`.
 These were measured on 25.11.2021, with an average office PC (Intel Core i7-7700K, 16 GB RAM, AMD Radeon R9 380).

 ## Static line chart performance comparison breakdown